OK Go is helping these kids make art in outer space

 The Utah team, on the other hand, went all in on one idea from the beginning—for space itself to write a song using cosmic radiation—and continued fine-tuning it throughout the submission process.

 “I wanted to tie in the fact that in space there isn’t any hindrance of this radiation,” says Kellen Hullinger from the Utah team.
 “It was really just one idea that started to flower and grow and that’s what went forward.
-There wasn’t really anything that we came up with and decided wasn’t good enough.
 Now we’re starting to pull the idea apart and figure out how strings are going to work in space and whether we should use different instruments.”

 Every single entry in the contest was reviewed by at least three members of faculty or staff at the University of Saint Thomas in the engineering and art history departments, with some machinists helping out as well.
 These reviewers worked to narrow down the entries, and then the band eventually made the final decision.